DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - Forward Kinesis data stream events to Datadog (only CloudWatch logs are supported)
 - Forward custom metrics from AWS Lambda functions using CloudWatch logs
 - Forward traces from AWS Lambda functions using CloudWatch logs
-- Generate and submit enhanced Lambda metrics (`aws.lambda.enhanced.*`) parsed from the AWS REPORT log: duration, billed_duration, max_memory_used, timeouts, out_of_memory, and estimated_cost
+- Generate and submit enhanced Lambda metrics (`aws.lambda.enhanced.*`) parsed from the AWS REPORT log: `duration`, `billed_duration`, `max_memory_used`, `timeouts`, `out_of_memory`, and `estimated_cost`

-For additional information on sending AWS services logs with the Datadog Forwarder, see [here](https://docs.datadoghq.com/logs/guide/send-aws-services-logs-with-the-datadog-lambda-function/).
+For additional information on sending AWS services logs with the Datadog Forwarder, read the [Send AWS Services Logs with the Datadog Lambda Function](https://docs.datadoghq.com/logs/guide/send-aws-services-logs-with-the-datadog-lambda-function/) guide.

 ## Installation